 Always keep an eye on a food label's ingredients list.

 This is where companies are required to be transparent about what exactly is in their food.
 Foods are listed in descending order of ingoing weight at the time of the manufacture of the food.
 Meaning, the food listed at the top of the list is used most, followed in descending order by the rest of the ingredients used in smaller amounts.

-Most real food won’t have an ingredients list at all.
-Chicken, beef, fish, bananas, avocados, apples, broccoli -- none of them come with an ingredients list.
-That one item is the only ingredient!
+And, when you can, opt for fresh options, such as chicken, beef, fish, bananas, avocados, apples, broccoli.
+They don't come with an ingredients list.
+That one item is the only ingredient.

 The next major element is the nutrition facts.
 The nutrition facts will give you a breakdown of the calories and macronutrients, as well as a few key vitamins and minerals.